vda-lab/visualisation-tutorial/pages/vegalite/changing-the-data.md

 For example:

 <img src="{{site.baseurl}}/assets/vegalite-gists.png" width="50%"/>

+[Here](https://help.github.com/en/github/writing-on-github/creating-gists) is information how to create new gists.

 #### In an IDE
 Another option is to use an IDE (integrated development environment) or code editor which can interpret vega specifications.
 The [atom](https://atom.io/) editor, for example, has a [vega-preview package](https://atom.io/packages/vega-preview).
 In this case, you don't have to upload your data to an external website.
 Instead, you can use `file://` as part of the url instead of `http://`